• What is Copywriting?

 These questions are their “objections to taking action.”
 (For our purposes, we’ll call them just “objections.”)
 Everyone has them and everyone is, either consciously or subconsciously, thinking them as they read through your copy.

-So what are you going to do with this information?
+So, what are you going to do with this information?
 These objections you know they’re thinking of?
 You’re going to say them.
-You’re going to write them right in your copy.
+You’re going to write them in your copy.

 Now, this might not be appropriate for every project, but you’ll be surprised at how often it is.
 Just think about it: Calling out an objection and then overcoming it with your copy is a major step toward getting people to take that action.

 And calling out the objection should, as much as possible, really come in the words your audience would use.
 If you’re selling a new exercise product, you know that “What if I don’t use it?” will be a big question on people’s minds.
-So call it out!
-Create a section that literally says “What if I don’t use it?” and then address that point in your copy with whatever information your client has.
+So, call it out!
+Create a section that says “What if I don’t use it?”
+Then address that point in your copy with whatever information your client has.
 (Maybe they have online groups to keep people motivated or shorter workouts for busy days or things like that.)

 Often, you’ll be able to get a pretty good guess at what people’s objections will be, but if your company/client gives you the opportunity, get on the phone and actually talk to current clients and prospective clients.
 Ask the current clients what they worried about before they bought the product and ask prospective clients what they worry about that’s keeping them from purchasing.

 And take good notes!
-Any time you can, you want to use the actual words that your target audience uses, so these phone calls are exceptionally good ways to get a list of those words and phrases.
-Any time you can talk to an actual customer/prospective customer or watch a user testing lab or focus group, do it: It just helps you get into people’s minds even more.
+Any time you can, you want to use the actual words that your target audience uses.
+So, these phone calls are exceptionally good ways to get a list of those words and phrases.
+Any time you can talk to an actual customer/prospective customer or watch a user testing lab or focus group, do it.
+It helps you get into people’s minds even more.

 Filed Under: Copywriting Tips